How to Make a Coronavirus Vaccine

 After a few days of covert infiltration, the increasing volume of viral particles triggers an immune response.
 White blood cells called lymphocytes make their coordinated attack:

-- T cells, matured in the thymus, are covered in receptors which recognise the viral spike protein.
+- T cells (T because they mature in the thymus) are covered in receptors which recognise the viral spike protein.
 They bind to the virus, once again by lock-and-key style, and disarm it.

-- B cells produce pathogen-specific antibodies which circulate and lock on to the virus.
-This marks them for destruction by other immune cells.
+- B cells (B because they mature in bone marrow) produce pathogen-specific antibodies which circulate and lock on to the virus, marking them for destruction by other immune cells.

 To help things along, inflammatory chemicals called cytokines make their way to the brain and trigger a fever.
 Cranking up your body temperature helps lymphocytes to recognise infected cells.